Introduction¶

 Using defaults everywhere a simple calculation can be carried out as

-follows (assuming the file 1ubq.pdb
+follows (assuming the file 1ubq.pdb is available)

 import freesasa